Pathway

 MSL Career Path for Pharmacists

 Medical Science Liaison (MSL) roles sit inside the medical affairs function of pharma and biotech companies.
-MSLs are the scientific face of a drug to key opinion leaders — academic specialists, large prescribers, formulary decision-makers.
+MSLs are the scientific face of a drug to key opinion leaders.
+Academic specialists, large prescribers, formulary decision-makers.
 The role is field-based, well paid, and intellectually demanding.
-It is also one of the more competitive non-retail pivots, which makes a clear-eyed view essential.
+It's also one of the more competitive non-retail pivots, which makes a clear-eyed view essential.

 Why pharmacists are a strong fit